usail-hkust/UUKG/USTP_Model/readme.md

 This script will run the STGCN model on the NYCTaxi20200406 dataset for traffic state prediction task under the default configuration.

+**How to fuse UrbanKG embedding?**

+To fuse UrbanKG embedding, we directly concatenate the embedding with USTP feature for input.
+You can mannualy modify it in the **./data/dataset/traffic_state_dataset.py**.

 ## Create your own dataset

 We support adding new spatiotemporal flow prediction and spatiotemporal event prediction datasets.
 You can build your own datasets based on existing datasets format in **./raw_data** and evaluate different methods under our framework.